StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 The last and most important part of any template is its template string.
 The template string is the blueprint for the insert.
 This last section consists of a toggle and an input field which is either a big text or a file search field.
 The toggle sets whether or not the template string is declared directly in the settings tab in the big text field or separately in a file which the file search field references instead.
 Template files are only supported for note templates.
 That's why the toggle disappears and the input automatically switches to the text field once you switch to an inline template.

 The template string can be any kind of string containing line breaks and whatever you can think of.
-The plugin recognizes the following character sequences and replaces all occurrences with the corresponding data:
+The plugin recognizes the following character sequences (tags) and replaces all occurrences with the corresponding data:

 - `{title}` The articles title or current selection (based on [this setting](#use-article-title-instead-of-selection)).
 - `{description}` The articles description if available.
 If not, all occurrences will be removed with a notice.